SJX1994/SJX1994.github.io/collections/_personal_profile/portfolio_en.md

 With his unwavering dedication, it seems that someday he will succeed in opening the gateway to **alternate world**.<br>
 That's all the information I have on his investigation.<br>Is there anything else I can help you with?”<br>

-<center>You shook your head.<br>The assistant then stood up, bowed to you, and left the office.<br>You stared at the documents he left behind, <br>contemplating the suspect you had constructed in your mind.</center>
+<center>You shook your head.<br>The assistant then stood up, bowed to you, and left the office.<br>You stared at the documents he left behind, <br>the suspect you had constructed in your mind.<br>You looking thoughtful.</center>